alacritty/alacritty/docs/features.md

 will perform line selection.
 If you hold <kbd>Ctrl</kbd> while expanding the selection, it will switch to the block selection mode.

+## Opening URLs with the mouse

+You can open URLs with your mouse by clicking on them.
+The modifiers required to be held and program which should open the URL can be setup in the configuration file.
+If an application captures your mouse clicks, which is indicated by a change in mouse cursor shape, you're required to hold <kbd>Shift</kbd> to bypass that.

 [configuration file]: ../alacritty.yml